Archives For nature

 A coyote ran through the snow toward the right of the picture, then ran back and rejoined its original trail.

-The tracks did not follow the paths that people walk, but tended to run closer to trees.
+The tracks did not follow the paths that people walk, but instead ran closer to trees.
 This makes sense for an animal that is trying to stay hidden from other animals.
 I also found a spot where the coyote seemed to run up, do a little turnaround, and take off in another direction.

 PHOTO: The tracks in the snow look like the coyote ran and make a circle in the snow.